 QGIS 3 allows for serious customization so you can really personalize it.
 For example, you can dock several panels together.
 These tabbed floating docks are for striking a great balance for screen real estate.

 If you want to completely have your main layout in focus, it’s a matter of pressing Ctrl+Tab as a keyboard shortcut key.
 This command toggles for complete map visibility.

 It’s sometimes the small things that count.
 When you want to select features by value, QGIS 3 has added a way to zoom or flash features that you select.
 Also, you can select, remove, and add features by selecting between a set of values.

 Alternatively, you can select by an expression that requires some basic syntax for expressions.
 For example, you can select anything from geometry, fields, colors, and even fuzzy matching.

 31 Data defined parameters

 In QGIS 3, users can set up data defined parameters from fields which drive geoprocessing tools.
 For example, you can buffer features based on a buffer distance field.

 Instead of a static value, QGIS succeeds in a big way how you can dynamically use multiple values in a field.
-In addition, you can use an In Case and Else statement based on categorical variables.
+Also, you can use an In Case and Else statement based on categorical variables.

-On the other hand, geometry generators render modified or new geometry based on values entered by expression editor.
-In layer styling, this how to create geometry generators of your own.
+On the other hand, geometry generators render modified or new geometry based on values entered by the expression editor.
+In layer styling, this how-to creates geometry generators of your own.

 32 CAD tools for easier shapes